polkadot-js/docs/docs/api-contract/start/contract.tx.md

 title: Send transactions
 ---

 In addition to using the `.query.<messageName>` on a contract, the `.tx.<messageName>` method provides a way to send an actual encoded transaction to the contract, allow for execution and have this applied in a block.
-Expanding on our previous examples, we can now execute and then retrieve the subsequent value.
+Expanding on our previous [ink! incrementer](https://github.com/paritytech/ink/blob/master/examples/incrementer/lib.rs) example, we can now execute and then retrieve the subsequent value.

 ```javascript
 const value = 10000; // only for payable messages, call will fail otherwise